a3shoaib/VideoTranscoder/README.md

+# Overview
+This video transcoding service uses gRPCs/client-side streaming to stream a video to the server and uses FFmpeg to transcode the video/audio codec and uploads it onto to Amazon S3 based on the user's credentials.
+The application is containerized using Docker.

-# Generating proto
+## Generating proto
-`protoc -I=. --go_out=. --go-grpc_out=. ./transcoder.proto``
+`protoc -I=. --go_out=. --go-grpc_out=. ./transcoder.proto`

-# Running the server
+## Running the server
+Ensure the docker Daemon is running
+`cd server`
-Ensure the docker Daemon is running cd server docker build --tag=transcoder:latest . && docker run -it -p 9000:9000 transcoder:latest
+`docker build --tag=transcoder:latest . && docker run -it -p 9000:9000 transcoder:latest`

-# Running the client
+## Running the client
-go install projects/arshoaib/largefile-streaming/client && ~/go/bin/client
+`go install projects/arshoaib/largefile-streaming/client && ~/go/bin/client`

 ## Instructions